 Photo by yisris/Flickr

-The Star Festival or Tanabata is held on July 7th each year.
-According to legend, it's the only night of the year when two star-crossed lovers, represented by the stars Altair and Vega, are able to meet by crossing the Milky Way.
-On the days leading up to the star festival, cities are decorated with colorful streamers, and people write their wishes on paper strips and hang them from bamboo branches.
-The most famous Tanabata Festival in Japan is in Sendai, held one month later than the rest of Japan but closer to the traditional lunar calendar date, on August 7th.
+The Star Festival, or Tanabata, takes place on July 7th each year.
+According to legend, it's the only night when two star-crossed lovers, represented by the stars Altair and Vega, can meet by crossing the Milky Way.
+In the days leading up to the festival, cities are adorned with colorful streamers, and people write their wishes on paper strips to hang from bamboo branches.
+The most renowned Tanabata Festival in Japan is held in Sendai on August 7th, a month later than other celebrations, aligning with the traditional lunar calendar.

 Get into the Spirit of the Dance at Awa Odori